Chapter 4: Spectroscopy

 We investigate the plasmon excitation in the so called jellium model.
 This model is enough to explain the essence of this excitation, but is not as complicated as the real solid state.

 A sudden impulse such as a transmitted electron will contain all angular frequencies (Fourier components).
 It will also excite the resonance frequency of the jellium.
-Such an oscillation with frequency \(\omega_p\) can be viewed as a pseudoparticle
+Such an oscillation with frequency pseudoparticle

 a plasmon.